 The proposed project involves the replacement of an existing private pier and dock on Naples Island in southeast Long Beach (See Exhibits).
 The proposed project is in Alamitos Bay, situated between an existing single-family residence and the City Pierhead Line (Exhibit #5).
-The existing 38.5-foot long pier and associated gangway and dock are proposed to be removed and replaced in the same location using five existing concrete piles and one new pile.
-The new pier will have a 10'x 14' platform.
-In total, the proposed project will increase the total number of piles from five to six (four for the pier and two for the dock).
-The proposed project also includes the removal of access impediments (a low wall and patio furniture) from the public right-of-way that traverses the project site.
+The existing 41-foot long pier and associated gangway and L-shaped dock float are proposed to be completely removed and replaced.
+The new proposed pier, supported by two T-piles, is 24 feet long (measured from the seaward edge of the City right-of-way) including a 10'x 14' platform (Exhibit #5).
+A new 24-foot long gangway and a double U-shaped float are also proposed.
+The proposed project will not increase the number of piles that currently exist at the site: five.
+The surface area of the existing L-shaped float is 408 square feet, and the surface area of the proposed new float is 560 square feet.
+The proposed project also includes the removal of access impediments (a low wall, decking and plants) from the City right-of-way that traverses the project site (Exhibit #4).